judahkirkwood/C-Projects/README.md

 # C-Sharp Projects

-These are some of the projects I have been working on that include code in C-Sharp.
+These are some of the projects I have been working on that include code in C-Sharp including ASP.new, .NET Framework and Entity Framework.

 ## - [Car Insurance](https://github.com/judahkirkwood/CarInsurance)